-To the East you will find the Wild coast (former Transkei and Ciskei) which is mostly rural and undeveloped, and closer you will find Addo National Elephant Park and great coastal villages such as Port Alfred or Kenton-on-sea.
+To the East you will find the Wild coast (former Transkei and Ciskei) which is mostly rural and undeveloped, but closer you will find Addo National Elephant Park and great coastal villages such as Port Alfred.

 To the North you will find the great Karoo; a semi desert area with wide open spaces, large nature areas and long open roads with historical places such as Graaff Reinet, the Baviaanskloof Wilderness and much more.